-It is anticipated these actions will be adequate to maintain habitat for Western Brush Wallabies within the airport's Conservation Precincts and no species-specific thresholds for triggering management intervention are warranted at this stage.
-This position was reviewed and remains unchanged following the completion of the collaborative research project involving JAH, DBCA, Murdoch University and the University of Western Australia and the post-Stage 3 clearing wallaby survey.
+It is anticipated these actions will continue to be adequate to maintain habitat for Western Brush Wallabies within the airport's Conservation Precincts.
+This position was reviewed and remains unchanged following the completion of the collaborative research project involving JAH, DBCA, Murdoch University and the University of Western Australia and subsequent wallaby surveys.